-BACP-registered online psychotherapy for gay men is available across all regions of the United Kingdom — England, Scotland, Wales, and Northern Ireland.
-All sessions are conducted via secure video call, which means your location within the UK makes no practical difference to the work.
+BACP-registered online psychotherapy for gay men across England, Scotland, Wales, and Northern Ireland.
+All sessions run via secure video call.
+Your specific location within the UK makes no practical difference to the work.

-The practice is registered with the British Association for Counselling and Psychotherapy (BACP #00993851), and operates under BACP ethical guidelines.
-Therapy is conducted in English, sessions are 50 minutes, and the work is built around minority stress theory and attachment — frameworks that actually fit the psychological territory gay men in the UK navigate.
+The practice is registered with the British Association for Counselling and Psychotherapy (BACP #00993851) and operates under BACP ethical guidelines.
+Sessions are 50 minutes, conducted in English, and built around minority stress theory and attachment.
+These are the frameworks that actually describe what gay men in the UK carry into the room.

-Gay men in the UK come to therapy carrying a range of things that mainstream practice consistently misreads.
-The hypervigilance that looks like anxiety.
-The intimacy withdrawal that looks like commitment avoidance.
-The internalised homophobia that shows up as success, perfectionism, or chronic dissatisfaction rather than visible self-hatred.
+Gay men in the UK arrive in therapy carrying patterns that mainstream practice consistently misreads.
+The hypervigilance that looks like generalised anxiety.
+The intimacy withdrawal that looks like commitment phobia.
+The internalised homophobia that shows up as success, perfectionism, or a chronic, unspecified dissatisfaction rather than visible self-hatred.

 These are not individual pathologies.
-They are the predictable psychological outputs of growing up gay in environments — including UK environments — where visibility carried cost, where the closet shaped intimacy before adulthood, and where minority stress accumulated quietly over years.
-The work starts from there.
+They are the predictable outputs of growing up gay in environments where visibility carried cost, where the closet shaped intimacy before adulthood, and where minority stress accumulated quietly across years.
+The work starts there.

 | Detail | Information |